malebuffy/Self-Balancing-Cube/README.md

 https://oshwlab.com/malebuffy/self-balancing-cube
 Copy Paste the link.
 Direct clicking is blocked.

+Also added a Serial Command "V" which gives you the battery voltage.

 **UPDATE (2024-07-14)**

 New code is in **esp32_cube_enc** folder.
 I changed sensor orientation.
 So, if you make my cube before, to use this code, you need to reprint one part.